PepperDash/epi-acuity-fresco/README.md

 # IN DEVELOPMENT

-The plugin is current in development
+The plugin is currently in development

 # Acuity Fresco Lighting Plugin